“Change brings opportunity.” - Nido Qubein

 11. Give to a charity.
 Pick a cause that you believe in strongly: poverty, education, animals, research, or the environment (just to name a few).
 And then, write a check.
 You’ll be glad you did.
 They’ll be glad you did.
 The cause they serve will be glad you did.
 And if you can spread that much joy by filling out a check, just imagine the joy you’ll spread if you volunteer your time and talents.

 12. Date your spouse.
-Take your spouse/partner on a date at least once per month in 2012.
+Take your spouse/partner on a date at least once per month.
 You’ll have fun.
 You’ll reconnect.
 Your union will be stronger because of it.
 And if you think it’ll cost a bunch of money, you’re just not being creative enough.

 Make no mistake.
 While I have intentionally tried to develop each of these habits in my life at some point in the past, I don’t intentionally practice each of them today (some still come more naturally than others).
 And my desire is not that these resolutions would be considered a 12-step secret to solving life.